Nice Nailantei Leng'ete: Early life and education

 At the age of eight, when her time came to undergo "the cut", Leng'ete decided to run away, encouraging her sister to come with her.
 They ran through the bush to their aunt's house —70 kilometers away, to avoid being seen on the road.
 Leng'ete's uncle and men from the village soon discovered where she and her sister were hiding.
 When they came for the girls, they beat and threatened them.
 The next year, when village girls were being prepared for the rite of passage, Leng'ete' ran away again, but was unable to persuade her sister to join her.

 When she was brought back to the village, Leng'ete made an appeal to her grandfather.
 She told him that she would run away forever and live on the streets rather than endure being "cut".
 Her grandfather relented, and agreed to let her to forego the traditional ritual, and also allowed her to return to school.
 Leng'ete was ostracized by the village as being a bad example and someone who shamed her family and community.

 Early activism

-Leng’ete was the first girl in her village to go to high school, She began to be seen in her village as an inspiration to young girls and women.
-Later, Leng'ete would hide young girls who asked for her help in avoiding "being cut", an action which made her an outcast in her community.
+Leng’ete was the first girl in her village to go to high school.
+She began to be seen in her village as an inspiration to young girls and women.
+Later, she would hide young girls who asked for her help in avoiding "being cut", an action that made her an outcast in her community.
 Leng'ete continued to advocate for the girls and encouraged the villagers to discuss the sensitive and important issue.